When implementing relationships in SQLAlchemy models, you will generally need

 meaning we need to inform SQLAlchemy how the join should be managed.
 The use of

-: the former describes the relationship from Child
+secondaryjoin: the former describes the relationship from Child to the

 association table, while the latter describes the relationship from the

-.
-Finally, once again we’re using a uuid
+association table to Parent.
+Finally, once again we’re using a uuid field

 for referencing to makes things a little more like the real world.